+If you’re planting a garden, you’ll need to decide if you’re planting seeds or seedlings.
+Here’s what you need to know about growing vegetables from seeds.
 When starting your garden, you’ll have two options: Planting seeds or transplanting seedlings.
 There are pros and cons for each, and I suspect you’ll find that most gardeners do a little bit of both.
-If you opt to start with seedlings for some (or all) of your planting needs, you have two options: Pick them up at the nursery or start them yourself from seeds.
+If you opt to start with seedlings for some (or all) of your planting needs, you have two options: Picking them up at the nursery or growing vegetables from seeds yourself.

 - There are so many more varieties to choose from than the standard nursery fare.

 - You can get started while it’s still too cold outside to do other gardening projects.

 - You can use seeds saved from last year’s garden, as long as they are an open-pollinated variety.

 - Starting with small plants can help avoid trouble with pests.

 - Seedlings will often produce sooner than seeds planted at the same time.

 - They’re visible – you’ll know right where they are in the garden.

 - If you buy seedlings at the nursery, someone else has done some of the work for you.

 If you’ve ever planted an envelope full of seeds in soil only to have just a few sprouts emerge, you’ll appreciate the idea of pre-sprouting seeds.
 With pre-sprouting, you can see in advance which seeds are viable.
 This is an especially valuable tool if you’ve got old seeds from past seasons.
 By pre-sprouting, you can see which ones will actually grow in the garden, rather than planting row upon row of seeds that will disappoint.